-The bill's sponsors said the legislation approved Tuesday by the New Jersey Legislature would lower energy rates.
+The bill's sponsors said the legislation approved Tuesday by the New Jersey Legislature will lower energy rates.
 But opponents, including power generators such as Exelon Corp. and large industrial consumers, call it an anticompetitive sweetheart deal that will cost consumers in the long run.

 "We cannot afford an energy surcharge to guarantee billions of dollars of revenue to a few select developers," said George M. Waidelich, vice president of energy operations for Safeway Inc., which says it now spends about $2 million a year on electricity for its five Genuardi's stores in South Jersey.

 The measure would provide a guaranteed long-term income for developers of several large power plants.
-The legislation was known as the "LS Power Bill" because its initial aim was to provide guarantees for LS Power Development L.L.C. to build a giant natural-gas power plant in West Deptford, the hometown of state Senate President Stephen Sweeney (D., Gloucester).
+The legislation was known as the "LS Power Bill" because its initial aim was to provide guarantees for LS Power Development L.L.C. to build a giant natural gas power plant in West Deptford, the hometown of state Senate President Stephen Sweeney (D., Gloucester).

-Tom Hoatson, director of regulatory affairs for LS Power, said the guarantees were necessary to obtain financing to construct the 640-megawatt plant along the Delaware River, which would cost from $800 million to $1 billion.
+Tom Hoatson, director of regulatory affairs for LS Power, said the guarantees are necessary to obtain financing to construct the 640-megawatt plant along the Delaware River, which would cost from $800 million to $1 billion.

 Hoatson said the bill would provide the New Brunswick company "an opportunity to compete with other generators."
-The plant would employ up to 500 people to build and about 25 people to operate.
+The plant would employ up to 500 people to build, and about 25 people to operate.

-In the arcane world of wholesale electrical markets, the New Jersey bill has attracted intense attention because its opponents say it would turn back the clock on years of efforts to open electrical-power markets to more competition.
+In the arcane world of wholesale electrical markets, the New Jersey bill has attracted intense attention because its opponents say it would turn back the clock on years of efforts to open electrical power markets to more competition.